 During 2003-5 parishioners were involved in laying a claim under new Open Spaces legislation to a privately-owned piece of land, known as Middle Townsend Park, over which they had walked and carried out other activities for many years.
 The land was owned by an absentee landlord who had not maintained it, but who decided to bar public access.
 Working with Devon County Council, and invoking the CROW (Countryside and Rights of Way Act), a right of way was granted in late 2005.
 Shortly after this the land was sold to a village family, who have fenced off a part of it to graze their horses, whilst allowing access to the Open Space.
 The path is now there for all to enjoy and can form part of circular walks around the village, see under ‘Walking in Kingston’.

 Kingston Parish Council owns a field containing 10 main and two smaller allotment plots which it lets out to parishioners under the Allotments Act.
 This Act requires that the money received from rentals (currently £30 per plot) should be used for their maintenance.
 There are chickens and often bees kept on on site.
 A copy of the allotment tenancy contract can be seen below.
 Contact the Clerk if you are a Kingston resident and interested in having an allotment.

 Kingston Parish Council purchased the village marquee from the Calor Village of the Year Award money for the use ofthe community.
 If you are a Kingston resident and would like to hire this marquee please contact the Parish Clerk.

-There are now two Marquees; the larger is 6 metres by 12 metres starting at £50 for hire.
-The smaller Marquee is 6 metres by 4 metres starting at £25 for hire.
-Returnable deposits of £50 for the small Marquee and £100 for the large Marquee are required.
+There are now Three Marquees; Two larger ones at 6 metres by 12 metres starting at £100 for hire.
+The smaller Marquee is 6 metres by 4 metres starting at £45 for hire.
 The hire charges are used to repair and replace parts of the marquee as necessary.
 The Marquees are for the use of Kingston parish only.